 Conclusion

 Uncovering hidden patterns in couples’ communication is essential for fostering healthier relationships.
-By recognizing these patterns and implementing strategies for improvement, couples can enhance their connection and navigate challenges more effectively.
+By recognizing these patterns, understanding their roots in attachment, gender, culture, and emotional intelligence, and implementing evidence-based strategies, couples can enhance their connection and navigate challenges more effectively.
 Communication is not just about exchanging words; it is about building a deeper understanding and connection with one another.
+For further reading, explore resources from the Psychology Today Relationship Communication section or consider taking a couple’s communication workshop.
+Change is possible when both partners commit to growth, patience, and consistent practice.